 Other common concerns include the employer’s role in testing impairment, the cost of covering medical cannabis, and employee productivity and performance issues.
-With less than three weeks until D-Day, many organizations feel unprepared for handling cannabis legalization at work.
+With less than three weeks until Legalization-Day, many organizations feel unprepared for handling cannabis legalization at work.

 How can your organization prepare for cannabis legalization?

 Regardless of your personal views on the legalization, change is coming.
 Employers must respond accordingly.
 We recommend that employers take a balanced approach to updating policies.
-Not all cannabis use should be treated equally, with medical marijuana use remaining a protected ground from discrimination.
+Not all cannabis use should be treated equally, with medical cannabis use remaining a protected ground from discrimination.

 It’s not all scary: For organizational leaders, the impending cannabis legalization presents an opportunity to reassess your culture and operations, and re-connect with your teams.

 While these legislative changes may seem daunting, you can take steps to ensure your workplace remains compliant and safe.
 Stay ahead of the curve by acting today!